o-shevchenko/maprlab/README.md

         ```
         lvcreate -L 50G -n maprfslv maprfsvg
         ```

+4. For now, Installer support only real disk devices or disk partitions (See IN-1999), doesn't support any loop or dm devices.
+So, you need to create a separated disk partition for each node (fdisk tool).
+Or use different disk devices for each node.

-4. If you want to run containers on multiple hosts (for example on performance cluster) you can use [Docker Swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/)
+5. If you want to run containers on multiple hosts (for example on performance cluster) you can use [Docker Swarm](https://docs.docker.com/engine/swarm/swarm-tutorial/)

 ### Build and run
 1. cd maprlab/centos